How to Equip Your Network to Advocate for You in a Job Search

 If you're actively job searching or thinking about your next move, there's one overlooked strategy that could unlock hidden opportunities: equipping your network to advocate for you.

-In this guide, we’ll break down how to turn your passive connections into active advocates who know what to say and who to say it to.
-Whether you're an Engineering Leader or any professional seeking advancement, this approach can help you land more interviews and uncover unposted roles.
+In this guide, we'll break down how to turn your passive connections into active advocates who know what to say and who to say it to.

 Why Isn’t Your Network Helping?

-It’s not because they don’t care.
+It's not because they don't care.
+Most likely, it's because they don't know:

-What you’re looking for
+π What you're looking for

-How to refer you in a way that’s easy and effective
+π How to refer you in a way that's easy and effective

-That’s why vague messages like “I’m open to opportunities” fall flat.
-You’re giving your network nothing to work with.
+This is why vague messages like "I'm open to opportunities" fall flat.
+You're giving your network nothing to work with.

-The Difference Between Passive and Active Networking
+Passive vs. Active Networking

 Think of your network in two modes:

-Active networking is when people know how to talk about you, who to introduce you to, and what opportunities are a good fit.
-That’s what we’re aiming for.
+π Active networking is when people know how to talk about you, who to introduce you to, and what opportunities are a good fit.
+That's what we're aiming for.

 Your network can't help if you don't tell them what to look for.

-Instead of saying:
+So, instead of saying:

-“I’m open to opportunities.”
+β "I'm open to opportunities."

 Say:

-“I’m looking for a Director of Product role at a mid-sized B2B SaaS company focused on platform expansion.”
+β "I'm looking for a Director of Product role at a mid-sized B2B SaaS company focused on platform expansion."

 Step 2: Share Your Value Proposition

-“I’ve worked in fast-paced environments.”
+β "I've worked in fast-paced environments."

-“I’m passionate about technology.”
+β "I'm passionate about technology."

-Use this simple formula:
+Use this simple formula instead:

 "I help [who] do [what] by [how]."